apache/flink/docs/dev/stream/state/queryable_state.md

  returning it to the client, and
  3. the `QueryableStateServer` which runs on each `TaskManager` and is responsible for serving the locally stored state.

-The client will connect to one of the proxies and send a request for the state associated with a specific key, `k`.
+The client connects to one of the proxies and sends a request for the state associated with a specific key, `k`.
 As stated in [Working with State]({{ site.baseurl }}/dev/stream/state/state.html), keyed state is organized in *Key Groups*, and each `TaskManager` is assigned a number of these key groups.
 To discover which `TaskManager` is responsible for the key group holding `k`, the proxy will ask the `JobManager`.
 Based on the answer, the proxy will